Drawing Fibonacci Retracement Areas on Upward and Downward Trend

 How to Draw on an Upward Bullish Market

-Because we know this is just a pullback based on our using this indicator, we put a buy order just between the levels 38.2% and 50.0% and our stop loss just below 61.8% pull back mark.
-If you had put a buy at this point in the trade example illustrated and explained below you would have made a lot of pips.
+Because we know this is just a pull-back based on strategy of using this technical indicator, we put a buy order just between the levels 38.20% & 50.0% and our stop loss order just below 61.80% pull-back mark.
+If you had put a buy at this point in the trade examples illustrated & explained below you would have made a lot of pips on the trade.

 Explanation for the Above Stock Trading Example

-Once the trade hit the 50.0 % level, this zone provided a lot of support for the stocks price, and afterwards the stocks market then resumed the original up stocks trend and continued to move up.
+Once the trade hit the 50.0 % level, this zone provided a lot of support for the stocks price, & afterward stocks market then resumed the original up stocks trend and continued to move upward.

 How to Draw on a Downward Bearish Market